maticstric/vta-coding-challenge/README.md

 I've also created a few unit tests in the `test_vta.py` file.
 To run the tests, just run `python3 test_vta.py`.

+I belive my program satisfies all the requirements stated in the instructions, including all the extra credit parts.

 If you have any questions or problems running the program email me (matic@likar.me) and I'll respond as soon as possible!
 I put a lot of work into the project and it works on my laptop so it would be a shame if anything went wrong.

 ## Libraries